 Dr. Wesley Beckner is a GIX faculty member, an instructor for the UW MS in Technology Innovation, a Data Science Advisor for the Pfaendtner Research Group, and partner at MFG Analytic, where he works with manufacturing clients to optimize their production processes using cloud-based tools.
 He received his Ph.D. in Chemical Engineering Data Science from the University of Washington and his B.S. in Chemical Engineering from the University of Texas at Austin.
 His consulting work inspired him to help organizations streamline their workflows and increase profit margins by training in-house employees to better understand and use data.
-In this course, he distills his knowledge as a chemical engineering data scientist to the most salient, practical information applicable to the practicing engineer.
 Read his full biography here.

 Course Details & Registration

 The Data Science for Business course is 5 intensive days (8:00 a.m. - 4:00 p.m.
 PST) with a break for lunch (provided).

 Instruction is a hybrid of in-person and virtual learning, with a fully virtual option for participants unable to attend in person.
 Enjoy a tour of the Steve Ballmer Building and see some of the creative work happening in the Prototyping Labs and its student makerspace.